rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 > Extent of manifestation: <CITE>16 pages</CITE>
 > Note on extent of manifestation: <CITE>Pages 4-16 also numbered 196-208</CITE>

-<a name="6.21.424.5">6.21.424.5</a> If the pages, leaves, or columns of a manifestation are numbered as part of a larger sequence (e.g., one volume of a multipart publication), record the number of the first and the last numbered page, leaf, or column, preceded by the appropriate term.
+<a name="6.21.424.5">6.21.424.5</a> If the pages, leaves, or columns of a manifestation are numbered as part of a larger sequence (e.g., one volume of a multipart publication), or the exemplar of the manifestation appears to be an incomplete part of a whole, record the number of the first and the last numbered page, leaf, or column, preceded by the appropriate term (see [6.21.428.1](/DCRMR/phys-desc/Extent-of-manifestation/#6.21.428.1)).

 >Example:
 ><CITE>pages 713-797, [1]</CITE>